 The insurance company may try and get you to accept a lower settlement offer than you deserve.
 They may also ask you to sign away your legal rights to sue by accepting the settlement offer.
 Before you accept any offer, consider contacting an experienced personal injury attorney to make sure the insurance company isn't trying to take you for a ride.
 If you have been injured in a head-on collision, you should have all of your damages covered, including lost wages, medical bills, and pain and suffering.
 Contact an attorney for a free consultation about filing a legal claim for your injury accident.

-Maryland Head-On Accident Injury Attorney
+Baltimore Head-On Accident Injury Attorneys

 If you or a loved one has been injured in a head-on accident, the law firm of Gilman & Bedigian may be able to help.
 It takes time to recover from a serious injury, and you should not have to deal with the stress of fighting with the insurance company.
 This is why you should talk to a lawyer about taking on your case so you can focus on recovery.
 Our attorneys have years of experience dealing with automobile accident cases throughout Maryland.
 We will fight for your rights to make sure you get the compensation you deserve.
 Contact us today for a free consultation.